teneplaysofficial/js-utils-kit/README.md

 ## Features

 - Organized by category (e.g., `number`, `string`, `file`, etc.)
-- Fully typed with TypeScript
+- Fully typed in TypeScript
 - Thoroughly tested with Jest
-- Tree-shakable and supports both ESM and CJS
+- Tree‑shakeable and supports both ESM and CJS
 - CLI-ready tools for file and system operations

 ## Installation